 USMLE Step 3 or COMPLEX Level 3 Reimbursement

-You get reimbursed when you take the exam after your employment has commenced and prior to your last year of residency.
+You get reimbursed when you take the exam after your employment has commenced.
+Do not take it before you start working here!

 The HOA has negotiated Reimbursement of your Step 3 or COMLEX Level 3 application fee if certain requirements are met.

 Please contact the HOA if you have been denied reimbursement after taking the exam as an employee of Michigan Medicine.
 The cost incurred to take the exam prior to matching at Michigan Medicine will not be reimbursed.

 If you are a dues-paying member of the HOA, Robin or Steve can notarize your Step-3 CID form at no charge.
 Please make an appointment.